shubhsherl/eldermarketings/Readme.md

-# Elder Pharmaceuticals
+# Elder Marketings

-Elder Pharmaceuticals is a professional website for a pharmaceutical company.
+Elder Marketings is a professional website for a pharmaceutical company.
 The site showcases products and services in the pharmaceutical industry.

 [![Deploy to CloudCannon](https://buttons.cloudcannon.com/deploy.svg)](https://app.cloudcannon.com/register#sites/connect/github/CloudCannon/sendit-eleventy-template)